TheProParadox/VirTrialRoom/README.md

 ### Start:
 1. **(Week 1-3) Literature Review and Capability Assessment:**
+   - A skeleton code is given containing a model following the UNet architecture for the task of semantic segmentation.
+The dataset is composed of images of people in outfits, with the masks being the outfits they're wearing, The dataset was obtained from Kaggle.
    - Review recent papers on virtual try-on systems [List of papers](https://github.com/minar09/awesome-virtual-try-on?tab=readme-ov-file#Datasets-for-Virtual-Try-on)
    - Analyze 2D vs 3D approaches and their trade-offs according to time, resources
    - Identify key features and capabilities for our system